-LAW2824 Principles of Traffic Accident Investigation
+LAW2824 Principles of Traffic Collision Investigation

-Analysis and application of advanced techniques used to gather facts and determine causes of traffic accidents.
-Includes review of traffic safety procedures; preparation of field sketches, diagrams, and traffic violation and accident investigation reports and forms; and techniques used to teach traffic accident investigation to other policemen.
+Analysis and application of advanced techniques used to gather facts and determine causes of traffic collisions.
+Includes review of traffic safety procedures; preparation of field sketches, diagrams, and traffic violation and collision investigation reports and forms; and techniques used to teach traffic collision investigation to other policemen.